shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Yeah, heh, voice changing boots.”

 “I was hoping for super speed.
-You know, to go with these super strength cuffs!”
+You know, to go with these super strength cuffs!
+I want the drums, but always speeding--”

 “Yeah, hey Muddy, can you give me some time?
 I’ll be right over as soon as I’m done with this.”

-“Ok, but don’t take too long.
-Wryonin says he wants to have a word with us about the whole secret room thing.”
+“Ok, but don’t take too long.”

 “Sure thing.
 Ok bye.”